giacomo-monni/Smart-Plant/SmartPlantServer/DATABASE.md

     - *chat_id* identifies the telegram account
     - *pot_id* identifies the node
     - *plant_name* is the plant name (must be unique for each plant of a user)
-    - *soil_threshold* is the threshold of soil moisture decided by the user for their plant
+    - *soil_threshold* is the minimum threshold of soil moisture decided by the user for their plant
+    - *soil_max* is the maximum soil moisture threshold, used to figure out the water excess
     - *temperature_range* is the range of temperature decided by the user for their plant
       - *min* indicates the minimum temperature of the range
       - *max* indicates the maximum temperature of the range
     - *humidity_threshold* is the threshold of humidity decided by the user for their plant
+    - *is_indoor* tells us if a plant is set indoor or outdoor

 4) **pot_data**: this collection contains the measurements carried out by the smart pots for each plant.